darius/cant/overview.md

 This definition had a name and a list of clauses.
 At creation time, the name was bound to the new object.
-At call time, the message gets matched against the pattern of each clause in turn until a matchb succeeds.
+At call time, the message gets matched against the pattern of each clause in turn until a match succeeds.
 A match may bind variables (such as `someone`).
 Then the corresponding body is evaluated in the environment created by the match.